Purity-s/Purity-s/README.md

-- 👋 Hello there my name is Purity Muchiri a motivated and upcoming Full Stack software developer.
+- 👋 Hello there my name is Purity Muchiri a motivated  Full Stack software developer.
 - 👀 I’m interested in software development working with front-end and back-end technologies.
-- 🌱 I’m currently learning python, javascript, php, sql.
 - 💞️ I’m looking for fullstack development roles that will help me enhance my skills.
 - 📫 How to reach me:
  puritymuchiri5@gmail.com